Regal-Internet-Brothers/networking/README.md

 Functionality provided in this repository is experimental, and not yet meant for common use-cases.
 For this reason, this has yet to be added to the [main "modules" repository](https://github.com/Regal-Internet-Brothers/modules).
 Use this module at your own risk.
 Long-term API compatibility can only be partially assumed.

-Currently, both UDP and TCP are supported, and *advanced* features like UDP-reliability and packet routing are not currently available.
+Currently, both UDP and TCP are supported, and *advanced* features like packet routing are not currently available.
+UDP-reliability is currently experimental.
 This module uses the ['brl.socket'](https://github.com/blitz-research/monkey/blob/develop/modules/brl/socket.monkey) module as a backend.
 Portability currently depends on this module.

 TODO:
 * Implement packet sorting / short-term storage.